-I’ve been anxious about this day since January.
+I’ve been anxious about this day since part 1.
 That’s when I promised to publish an early, unpolished draft of a Life Support column—the journalistic equivalent of walking around the block in my underwear.
 (Am I the only one who has nightmares about that?)
 I wanted to demonstrate how we sometimes overhaul content and structure to support an evolving theme.

 During my prior life as an engineer, I interviewed for a management position with a global consumer products company.
 My interrogator—the head of the firm’s U.S. branch—began our session with a deceptively simple question: “Who are you?”
 Not wanting to be confused with candidates who wanted less money, I replied, “Mike Rubin.”

 “Who is Mike Rubin?” came the VP’s retort, followed by “What is Mike Rubin?” when the earlier question elicited a noncommittal stare from me.
 Without the slightest idea where this was headed, I answered, “Engineer, father, son.”
 Although that sounded profound in an ’80s sort of way, I had to concede that others—family, friends, coworkers—were better qualified to say what I was and wasn’t.

 Often I compare my experiences in EMS to other events in my life.
 That works when the analogy is clear, or when the reader already knows what I’m writing about.
 Neither was the case in my original opening.
 I tried to introduce my theme with an anecdote about a corporate job interview I had 25 years ago, but the connection to EMS—diverse perceptions of roles and responsibilities—was unclear.
 I think I fixed that by posing an EMS-oriented question to readers, then swapping my interview vignette for a story about a confrontation I had with one of my EMS instructors.
 There’s a much better chance readers will identify with troubles in medic school than a meeting with a flaky executive in a Manhattan office tower.